The Council is the 21-member governing body and board of directors that manages and administers College affairs. The Council is composed of:

-David Hodgson is a senior associate with SEG Management Consultants and President of Regulation Dynamics.
+David Hodgson is President of Regulation Dynamics.
 He specializes in regulatory affairs and has provided consulting services to several regulatory bodies in Ontario and other provinces in the areas of strategic planning, governance, organization restructuring and government relations.
 Prior to his consulting career, he was the Registrar and CEO of the College of Audiologists and Speech-Language Pathologists of Ontario (CASLPO) for 10 years.
 During this time he served a term as President of the Federation of Health Regulatory Colleges of Ontario and the Canadian Alliance of Regulators of Audiology and Speech-Language Pathology.
 Also, David was Registrar and CEO of the Ontario Architects Association, the regulatory body for architects.
 He came to the regulatory field after holding several senior positions in the Ontario Ministry of Housing, including Executive Director of Building Programs.

 Thomas Horn – Elected Social Worker